Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Appendix

 and

 combining all of the above yields

-The argument continues now as in the proof of \cite[Lemma 4.2]{berger2008slowdown}.
+The argument continues now as in the proof of \cite {berger2008slowdown}, Lemma~4.2.
 Choosing

-and using Theorem \ref{thm:regeneration_times_thm} (see also Remark \ref{Rem:The_event_A_N}) we get that $\tau_{k}-\tau_{k-1}$ has finite $2d$ moments, and from standard estimates for the sum of i.i.d variable (that the $2d$ moment for the sum of $k$ i.i.d mean zero random variables grows like $O\left(k^{d}\right)$), thus
+and using Theorem~\ref{teoregenerationtimesthm} (see also Remark \ref{RemTheeventAN}) we get that $\tau_{k}-\tau_{k-1}$ has finite $2d$ moments, and from standard estimates for the sum of i.i.d. variable [that the $2d$ moment for the sum of $k$ i.i.d. mean zero random variables grows like $O (k^{d} )$], thus

-and therefore
+and, therefore,

-To see the last equality we have to separate the sum into four parts as in \cite[Lemma 4.2]{berger2008slowdown}, the first part is a sum over $k\in\left[1,\frac{M}{2}\right]$ which contains roughly $l$ summands, each of them is bounded by $Cl^{-d}$ and therefore the whole sum is bounded by $Cl^{-d+1}$.
-The second part is a sum over $k\in\left[\frac{M}{2},M-\sqrt{M}\right]$.
-In this case the sum is bounded up to a constant by
+To see the last equality, we have to separate the sum into four parts as in \cite{berger2008slowdown}, Lemma 4.2, the first part is a sum over $k\in[1,\frac{M}{2} ]$ which contains roughly $l$ summands, each of them is bounded by $Cl^{-d}$ and therefore the whole sum is bounded by $Cl^{-d+1}$.
+The second part is a sum over $k\in[\frac{M}{2},M-\sqrt{M} ]$.
+In this case, the sum is bounded up to a constant by

-The third sum is over $k\in\left[M-\sqrt{M},M+\sqrt{M}\right]$.
-This part contains roughly $\sqrt{M}$ summands, each of them is bounded by $M^{-\frac{d+1}{2}}$ so the sum is $O\left(l^{-\frac{d}{2}}\right)$.
-Finally the last sum is over $k\geq M+\sqrt{M}$.
+The third sum is over $k\in[M-\sqrt{M},M+\sqrt{M} ]$.
+This part contains roughly $\sqrt{M}$ summands, each of them is bounded by $M^{-\vfrac{d+1}{2}}$ so the sum is $O (l^{-\sfrac{d}{2}} )$.
+Finally, the last sum is over $k\geq M+\sqrt{M}$.
 This case is similar to the second sum and is bounded up to a constant by

-Thus
+Thus,

-The arguments for the other two inequalities are very similar and therefore we only discuss the proof for \ref{eq:Annealed_est_middle_2-1}.
+The arguments for the other two inequalities are very similar and, therefore, we only discuss the proof for~(\ref{eqAnnealedestmiddle2-1}).
 Assuming without loss of generality that $y=x+e_{j}$ for some $1\leq j\leq d$ we have

-We can now continue as in the previous case by separating the sum for $k\leq M$ and $k>M$ and also adding either the assumption $\left\langle X_{\tau_{k}}-X_{\tau_{\left\lceil \frac{k}{2}\right\rceil }},e_{1}\right\rangle \geq\frac{l}{2}$ or $\left\langle X_{\tau_{\left\lceil \frac{k}{2}\right\rceil }},e_{1}\right\rangle \geq\frac{l}{2}$.
-Now we can estimate each term in the same way except that in (\ref{eq:middle_step_annealed_derivative_estimation_marker}) we have {
+We can now continue as in the previous case by separating the sum for $k\leq M$ and $k>M$ and also adding either the assumption $ \langle X_{\tau_{k}}-X_{\tau_{ \lceil\sfrac{k}{2} \rceil }},e_{1} \rangle\geq\frac{l}{2}$ or $ \langle X_{\tau_{ \lceil\sfrac{k}{2} \rceil }},e_{1} \rangle\geq\frac{l}{2}$.
+Now we can estimate each term in the same way except that in (\ref {eqmiddlestepannealedderivativeestimationmarker}) we have

-}where for the last inequality we used (\ref{eq:Fourier_analysis_2}) instead of (\ref{eq:Fourier_analysis_1}).
-Apart from that difference the proof continues via the same lines. \end{proof} Next we turn to the proof of the annealed estimations.
-We follow the same ideas as in the proof of \cite[Lemma 4.2]{berger2008slowdown}. \begin{proof}[Proof of Lemma \ref{lem:Annealed_derivative_estimations_(d-1)+time}]
+where for the last inequality we used (\ref{eqFourieranalysis2}) instead of (\ref{eqFourieranalysis1}).
+Apart from that difference, the proof continues via the same lines. \end{pf} Next, we turn to the proof of the annealed estimations.
+We follow the same ideas as in the proof of \cite{berger2008slowdown}, Lemma 4.2.